realdustsans/realdustsans/README.md

 𓈒 ⠀⠀yaoi/yuri fetishizers or just make their whole person about it. i really hate when people are constantly referring to wlw or mlm as yuri or yaoi, ESPECIALLY in anime sorry it just cringes me out sorry.

-𓈒⠀⠀ any killerchat fans, if you're already my friend but like this game i guess it's alright . ?
+𓈒⠀⠀ any killerchat fans, if you're already my friend but like this game i guess it's alright . ? this game doesn't have any problems it just reminds me of people i dont wanna be reminded of LOL

 </details>